 Ciao Ludovico, (I learned that that’s the informal way Italians say hello and goodbye so I’m excited to use it.)

 I’m so excited that you and your people found my bottle, and even more excited that upon seeing how grimy it was you decided to touch it.
 You really are fearless!
 I think it sounds like so much fun that you have a boat.
 I live by the ocean too, but neither me nor my people have one.
 I’m not sure if I’d be afraid of boating or not, but I appreciate your offer to calm my nerves, as in general I can be rather anxious.
-I’ve been told by my vet that I shake because I’m a small dog, but I think the anxiety is compounded by my over-achieving personality and attempt to recall all the rules of grammar when writing my column, as I do on a monthly basis.
+I’ve been told by my vet that I shake because I’m a small dog, but I think the anxiety is compounded by my over-achieving personality and attempt to recall all the rules of grammar when writing my column (which I write on a monthly basis).

 For example, I simply cannot remember if the above sentence should read, “me nor my people” or “I nor my people.”
 But yes, my column!
 I have my very own in the Coastal Insider, our area’s most engaging, informative and fun publication, and I’m darn proud of it.
 I remind people and pets how to play well together.
 I also go on adventures and misadventures and share my reflections on life, the universe and Myrtle Beach.